wyvernbw/the-kingless-knights-survival-book/content/Combat Options.md

 minimum.
 DMs can use it as a gimmick to take the players by surprise but should balance the monsters accordingly.

-## Dodge

-A combatant can dodge an incoming attack, shifting their weak spot to the left or right by half their proficiency bonus.
-The dodge must be initiated **before** the attack roll is made.
-The dodge also leaves the creature on unstable footing, gaining disadvantage on the next dexterity saving throw.